Let’s get into a popular question that has come up a lot lately: does CBD smell like weed?

 What Does CBD Isolate Smell Like?

 CBD isolate has no terpenes to give off that familiar smell, so it likely won’t smell anything like weed or hemp.
+Remember, it’s strictly a CBD isolate, there is nothing else from the cannabis plant in it.

 So, what does CBD isolate smell like?
 The answer is – nothing, really.
 MAYBE a hint of grass, but that’s about it.

-Remember the smell test we spoke about to determine premium CBD products from low quality CBD products?
+Remember the smell test we spoke about to determine premium products from low quality CBD products?
 That really plays a huge part in CBD isolate because it shouldn’t smell much like anything at all.

 Most people prefer a broad or full spectrum CBD product, but there are people who really love CBD isolate.
 Epidiolex, the only CBD approved prescription medication, actually uses a CBD isolate as their active ingredient.